circonus-labs/libmtev/docs-md/apireference/c.md

   * `resume` the custom resume function for this environment
   * **RETURN** a new allocated and initialized `lua_module_closure`

-> Note these are not thread safe because `lua` is not thread safe.
-When managing multiple
+> Note these are not thread safe because lua is not thread safe.
+If you are managing multiple
-> C threads, a `lua_module_closure_t` for each thread should be available and maintained in a
+> C threads, you should have a `lua_module_closure_t` for each thread and maintain them in a
 > thread-local fashion.
-Also ensure that any use of the `eventer` does not migrate cross thread.
+Also ensure that any use of the eventer does not migrate cross thread.

 #### mtev_lua_lmc_free